stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-__[yelling at the top of his lungs]__ CARDINAL FANG!
+_(yelling at the top of his lungs)_ CARDINAL FANG!

+#### IMOGEN

-__IMOGEN [beep]:__ Cardinal Fang!
+__[beep]__ Cardinal Fang!

 #### BEN

-__[crosstalk, whispering]__ Cardinal Fang.
+_(crosstalk, whispering)_ Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.

 #### TIM

-_[crosstalk]_ So, I hope you've enjoyed this, uh, this episode of the, uh, season-- It's not an episode. __[laughs]__ Card-- __[nervously]__ Ben.
+_(crosstalk)_ So, I hope you've enjoyed this, uh, this episode of the, uh, season-- It's not an episode. __[laughs]__ Card-- _(nervously)_ Ben.
 Ben, we have to finish now.
 It's very hot and we've been going for quite a while.

 #### BEN

 Continue without me.
-I-- I'm fine over here. __[crosstalk, whispering]__ Cardinal Fang.
+I-- I'm fine over here. _(crosstalk, whispering)_ Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 The Side Winder.
 The Big Barber.
 Cardinal Fang.
 The Lake Wither.
 The Ham Throw.

 #### TIM

-Okay. _[crosstalk]_ Um, so I hope you've enjoyed this, uh, this season one Q&A, uh, of, of Stellar Firma with Tim and Ben.
+Okay. _(crosstalk)_ Um, so I hope you've enjoyed this, uh, this season one Q&A, uh, of, of Stellar Firma with Tim and Ben.
 Uh, lot of fun.
 Um, so hopefully we'll be doing more of these in the future.
 Hopefully one at the end of season two but who knows?
 There might be some Patreon exclusive Q&As as well.
 Uh, so, it's a-- a big thank you from Tim Meredith.

 #### BEN

-__[sarcastically]__ And a small thank you from Ben Meredith.
+_(sarcastically)_ And a small thank you from Ben Meredith.
 Really, I don't appreciate this much.

 #### TIM

 He doesn't like you all.
 Lovely.
 Thank you.

-#### BEN and TIM: Bye!
+#### BEN and TIM:

+Bye!

 ##### [short version of the outro theme; there are no credits]